Adele: Vocal Range [Singing Voice & Strengths]

 Her Belting Technique

-As she moves up to the higher belting range, she tentatively loses some forcefulness and clearness somewhere in the fifth octave, but she could push her voice further with a significant loss in weight and soulfulness.
+As she moves up to the higher belting range, she tentatively loses some forcefulness and clearness somewhere in the fifth octave, but she could push her head voice further with a significant loss in weight and soulfulness.

 What Makes Adele’s Singing Voice Unique?